National Institutes of Health

 - The primary NIH organization for research on Urinary Incontinence is the National Institute of Diabetes and Digestive and Kidney Diseases

-Urinary incontinence is loss of bladder control.
+Urinary incontinence (UI) is loss of bladder control.
 Symptoms can range from mild leaking to uncontrollable wetting.
 It can happen to anyone, but it becomes more common with age.
+Women experience UI twice as often as men.

 Most bladder control problems happen when muscles are too weak or too active.
 If the muscles that keep your bladder closed are weak, you may have accidents when you sneeze, laugh or lift a heavy object.
 This is stress incontinence.
 If bladder muscles become too active, you may feel a strong urge to go to the bathroom when you have little urine in your bladder.
 This is urge incontinence or overactive bladder.
 There are other causes of incontinence, such as prostate problems and nerve damage.